zAbuQasem/MyNotes/DevOps/Kubernetes/Kubectl cheatsheet.md

 ```

 - **RollingUpdate**
-	- Will create a new version of replicaset and when it's ready, the old veriosn will be deleted
+	- Will create a new version of `ReplicaSet` and when it's ready, the old version will be deleted
 	- Convenient for stateful applications that can handle rebalancing of the data
 	- Rollout/rollback can take time
 	- Supporting multiple APIs is hard